How to find the motivation to study

 Being able to articulate your ‘why’ will help you set long-term goals.
 It’s one of the most powerful motivators, when you don’t feel like studying.

 One key tip is to imagine your life in the future, once you’ve finished your study.
-Picture how your qualification will help you succeed.
+Picture how the qualification you're working towards will help you succeed.

 I never feel motivated to study.
 Is this normal?

 It's very normal to not feel motivated to study.
-It can be hard work and may initially not seem fun at all.
+Studying is hard work and may initially feel quite dull.

 It doesn’t help that there are so many distractions surrounding us.
 We’d rather be scrolling through our phones, watching TV, spending time with friends – sometimes doing anything else, rather than study!